liu-qingzhen/Pointpillars-ROS/README.md

 You need to change the paths in scripts/second_ros to your own file correctly

+Also, Rviz should be installed, the rosbag of kitti needs to be run.

 Below is the readme of the original repo